© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wayside cross and cross base in St Stephen's churchyard, 6m south of the church is a scheduled monument protected by Historic England under reference 1018694.
 View the official record →

-The wayside cross and cross base in St Stephen's churchyard is a medieval stone monument positioned approximately six metres south of the church building.
+A wayside cross and cross base is a medieval monument located in the churchyard of St Stephen's Church in Cornwall, situated approximately six metres south of the church building itself.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018694.

 Wayside cross and cross base in St Stephen's churchyard, 6m south of the church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018694.